LGBTQ rights in Palestine: Gaza Strip

+The Islamist militant group Hamas took control of the Gaza Strip in June 2006, and has controlled the territory since then.

-Scholar Timea Spitka stated that in Gaza police do not act against queerphobic violence, domestic violence is not criminalized, and civil society organizations, which protect women and children, are reported to be "vulnerable to attack."
+Before the Gaza War, scholar Timea Spitka stated that in Gaza police do not act against queerphobic violence, domestic violence is not criminalized, and civil society organizations, which protect women and children, are reported to be "vulnerable to attack."
 Spika added, in a related article, that this vulnerability has "been exploited by Israel," noting a connection between the Israeli occupation, lack of security and protection for women and non-heterosexual people, and lack of rule of law.
 In 2019, Haaretz interviewed four gay men and one gay woman living in Gaza, who recounted their experiences: one man recounted his rough treatment by Hamas members, while others said they feared being arrested, outed, then forced into heterosexual marriage by their families.
 All four said that social media was a "game changer" in meeting other LGBTQ individuals, but some feared catfishing by undercover Hamas or Israeli intelligence agents.
-Gay men who flirt with Israeli soldiers on dating apps, worry about being catfished by Hamas's security services.
+Gay men who flirt with Israeli soldiers on dating apps worry about being catfished by Hamas's security services.

 Some interpretations of Palestinian law say that it does not outlaw consensual gay sex between adults.
 Anis.
 F. Kassim (editor-in-chief of the Palestinian Yearbook of International Law) said that Palestinian law (even in Gaza) could be interpreted as allowing non-commercial sex between consenting adult men.